We review products independently and our recommendations are genuine. If you purchase through links on our site, we may earn an affiliate commission.

 Black Phantom By Kilian Review

-Escaping the mainstream to offer something no other brand could master, something not just to simply smell good, Kilian by Black Phantom is a unisex masterpiece, and by far our No. 1 favorite coffee fragrance.
+Escaping the mainstream to offer something no other brand could master, something not just to simply smell good, Kilian by Black Phantom is a unisex masterpiece, and by far my No. 1 favorite coffee fragrance.

-Most of the notes blend well a shift in harmony to create an effect that makes it difficult to actually detect any note past coffee notes and carmel.Â
+Most of the notes blend well a shift in harmony to create an effect that makes it difficult to actually detect any note past coffee notes and caramel.

 Top Notes: Dark Chocolate, Rum , Carmel